 Working in close collaboration with national players such as CSC — IT Center for Science IQM, GENCI (Grand Equipement National de Calcul) and the CEA (Commissariat à l’Energie Atomique), along with smaller players like QC startup Pasqal, Atos is at the forefront of research in the space in France and the wider world.

 Atos’ QLM, as well — arguably the world’s most powerful quantum simulator — proves how far the company has come.

 Another French company, Axa provides global insurance, investment management, and other financial services.
 Back in 2015, AXA Research Fund awarded to ICFO-The Institute of Photonic Sciences EUR 1.7 million to launch its Chair on Quantum Cryptography, bringing AXA’s support to science in Spain to approximately EUR 10 million

 ICFO-The Institute of Photonic Sciences’ aim is to conduct research on developing and implementing encryption systems based on quantum devices.
 The ultimate goal is to attain one-hundred percent secure data communications

-The first Asian non-stakeholder on the list, The Bank of Singapore provides customized wealth management, investment and lending services.
-Back in April 2020, London-based Tradeteq received funding from the Bank of Singapore on a project to develop quantum computing-based credit scoring methods for companies.
+Back in April 2020, London-based Tradeteq received funding from the Singapore Central Bank on a project to develop quantum computing-based credit scoring methods for companies.